andrew/ultimate-awesome/README.md

 - [awesome-mobile-robotics](https://github.com/mathiasmantelli/awesome-mobile-robotics) - Useful links of different content related to AI, Computer Vision, and Robotics.
 - [awesome-kde](https://github.com/francoism90/awesome-kde) - A curated list of awesome apps, extensions, modules, themes and tools for the KDE Desktop Environment.
 - [jekyll-spaceship](https://github.com/jeffreytse/jekyll-spaceship) - 🚀 A Jekyll plugin to provide powerful supports for table, mathjax, plantuml, mermaid, emoji, video, audio, YouTube, vimeo, dailymotion, soundcloud, spotify, etc.
+- [awesome-niri](https://github.com/Vortriz/awesome-niri) - An awesome list for niri related projects.
 - [awesome-androidstudio-plugins](https://github.com/jiang111/awesome-androidstudio-plugins) - 收集Android studio 常用的插件.
 - [awesome-wp-speed-up](https://github.com/lukecav/awesome-wp-speed-up) - Plugins and resources to speed up and optimize your WordPress site.
 - [awesome-hexo](https://github.com/hexojs/awesome-hexo) - A curated list of awesome things related to Hexo.
+- [awesome-playdate](https://github.com/sayhiben/awesome-playdate) - A list of awesome resources for Playdate ( game development and the Playdate SDK (
 - [awesome-dlms](https://github.com/vila-lab/awesome-dlms) - The official GitHub repo for the survey paper "A Survey on Diffusion Language Models".
 - [Awesome-Korean-NLP](https://github.com/datanada/Awesome-Korean-NLP) - A curated list of resources for NLP (Natural Language Processing) for Korean.
-- [awesome-playdate](https://github.com/sayhiben/awesome-playdate) - A list of awesome resources for Playdate ( game development and the Playdate SDK (
 - [awesome-open-source-supporters](https://github.com/zachflower/awesome-open-source-supporters) - ⭐️ A curated list of companies that offer their services for free to Open Source projects.
 - [awesome-steam-deck](https://github.com/airscripts/awesome-steam-deck) - A curated list of awesome Steam Deck software, resources and more.
 - [awesome-non-financial-blockchain](https://github.com/machinomy/awesome-non-financial-blockchain) - Curated list of projects that build non-financial applications of blockchain.